m-bugaj/YouTube-AutoComment-Bot/README.md

 - **Customizable Comments**: Users can provide a list of comments, and the bot will randomly select and post them.
 - **Cookie Management**: Utilizes cookies for YouTube login, allowing automated commenting without manual login each time.
 - **Multiple Channel Support**: Supports commenting on multiple YouTube channels.
+- **✅ Comment duplication check**: The program will verify whether a comment has already been posted under a given video.
+If a matching comment exists, the video will be skipped automatically.

 ## ❗ Important info ❗